 PhD Jussi Virkkala is medical physicist, sleep researcher at Sleep Laboratory, Finnish Institute of Occupational Health.
 Main research area has been different sleep and sleepiness monitoring techniques.
 He works also part time as medical physicist at Helsinki University Hospital in Department of Clinical Neurophysiology.
 You can find him at @jussivirkkala.

 Stephan Sigg is an Assistant Professor at Aalto University in the Department of Communications and Networking.
 His research interests include the design, analysis and optimisation of algorithms for distributed and ubiquitous sensing systems.
 Especially, his work covers proactive computing, distributed adaptive beamforming, context-based secure key generation and device-free passive activity recognition.
 Stephan is an editorial board member of the Elsevier Journal on Computer Communications and has been a guest editor for the Springer Personal and Ubiquitous Computing Systems Journal.
 He has served on the organizing and technical committees numerous prestigious conferences including IEEE PerCom, ACM Ubicomp.

 The final part of the symposium program is workshops, where small groups of people will gather to intensively discuss certain topics.
-Certain workshops are pre-planned and listed below.
-Other workshops may be suggested during the symposium in an "unconference" format.
-Should any attendees have a workshop to propose, please send an abstract to the organizers so that it can be advertised here.
+Workshops are pre-planned and listed below (location in parentheses).

 Aalto Digi Platform is an open community for anyone interested in digital technologies.
 We bring digitalization-related research fields together and foster collaboration between Aalto and society at large.
 We help arrange community events and organize larger events to spark public discussion and showcase Aalto's research.